-Academic Year: 2021/22 Total fund allocated: £21, 690 Date Updated: Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officer guidelines recommend that primary school children undertake at least 30 minutes of physical activity a day in school Percentage of total allocation: School focus with clarity on intended impact on pupils: Actions to achieve: Funding allocated: Evidence and impact: Sustainability and suggested next steps: Employ a sport specific specialists who will work with the children during lunchtimes, curriculum and extra curriculum to ensure an increased amount of daily physical activity and speciality teaching.
-Specialists to work alongside teaching staff to improve the quality of teaching and learning so that it is never less than good.
-Ensure there are sufficient resources to ensure curriculum and lunchtime physical activity is well planned and delivered by staff MAT PE lead to design curriculum map.
-Playground Leaders (PL) this role.
-Sports Mentor to set up and run these activities during lunchtime for as many children as possible.
+Academic Year: 2022/23 Total fund allocated: £21, 690 Date Upda ated: Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officer guidelines recommend that primary school children undertake at least 30 minutes of physical activity a day in school Percentage of total allocation: School focus with clarity on intended impact on pupils: Actions to achieve: Funding allocated: Evidence and impact: Sustainability and suggested next steps: Specialists to work alongside teaching staff to improve the quality of teaching and learning so that it is never less than good.
+Ensure there are sufficient resources to ensure curriculum and lunchtime physical activity is well planned and delivered by staff.
+MAT PE lead to design curriculum map. these activities during lunchtime for as many children as possible.
 Training for Lunchtime supervisors may be necessary.
 Produce rota of games for lunchtimes to increase participation in physical activity.
-Audit of school resources Audit of school resources to make sure school has the equipment to effectively teach the PE Curriculum and each bubble has suitable playground boxes.
-Curriculum map will ensure we are £2000 for resources Specialists Rugby, Cricket, Dance and Gymnastics increased opportunities for all pupils to be active throughout the week as well as in PE lessons.
-Specialists delivered breakfast and after school clubs children who also gained qualifications, badges and awards.
+Audit of school resources Specialists delivered breakfast and after school clubs children who also gained qualifications, badges and awards.
 Specialists allow staff to feel supported in 2-hour long lessons.
 Children are more engaged in active play.
 Equipment is maintained to high standard and new equipment to teach PE curriculum effectively.
-PL had significant effect on their own leadership skills and confidence.
+Play Leaders had significant effect on their own leadership skills and confidence.
 PL enabled pupils to positively welcome physical activity on the playground.
-Year 5 trained to allow children 2 years of activity, not just 1.
-Employ an apprentice to further add to PE workforce.
+An increased range of sport clubs to be provided.
 Pupil voice to collaborate with school to decide what clubs should be offered.
 New equipment used for curriculum and extra-curricular activities.
-Ongoing support and training for those PL.
-Find time in the curriculum for full 2hrs of Physical Education.
-Track children's 30mins take up beyond school gates.
+Ongoing support and training for playleaders Find time in the curriculum for full 2hrs of Physical Education.
+Research how to enhance active playground.

-Key indicator 2: The profile of PESSPA being raised across the school as a tool for whole school improvement Percentage of total allocation: % School focus with clarity on intended impact on pupils: Actions to achieve: Funding allocated: Evidence and impact: Sustainability and suggested next steps: Children are fully aware of the value of physical activity and sport through effective teaching of PE and sport.
+Key indicator 2: The profile of PE SSPA being raised across the scho ol as a tool fo or whole school improvement Percentage of total allocation: School focus with clarity on intended impact on pupils : Actions to achieve: Funding allocated: Evidence and impact: Sustainability and suggested next steps: Children are fully aware of the value of physical activity and sport through effective teaching of PE and sport.
 Increased participation in competition at all levels raises profile of sport and PE.
 School achievements are celebrated by school.
+Curriculum design aimed to improve children's social, emotional, and cognitive learning including confidence, communication, perseverance, and resilience.
 PE achievements are celebrated half termly in line with school games values.
-Feedback provided to children about PE and PA regularly.
+Quality Marks about PE and PA regularly.
 Celebrate attendance and achievement at local sports competitions.
-Sporting achievements are celebrated on website and to the local community.
-Half-termly celebrations of achievements in PE lessons.
-Badges or certificates.
-No cost Pupil voice children know that they can seek ideas from each other and speak on behalf of their classmates regarding opportunities and equipment.
+Achievements are celebrated on website and to the local Pupil voice children know that they can seek ideas from each other and speak on behalf of their classmates regarding opportunities and equipment.
 PESSPA specific assemblies and social media posts highlighted children's achievements in school and the community.
 Curriculum design allowed specific units to be taught in regard to the year group needs.
-Y5 additional dance enhanced pupils social and emotional development, Y3 Fitness improved, Y6 teamwork and communication Pupil voice for Sport and PE to be embedded in School Council.
-Continue to promote PESSPA within school and out on social media.
-Continue to update PESSPA displays.
-Develop a high-quality, inclusive curriculum and tailor towards school and children's needs.
-Road Map to be designed and PE vision to be communicated to all stakeholders/website.
-Continue secondary school relationship about sporting talent.
-Free/Sponsored kit enabled funds to be allocated elsewhere.
-Purchase event/competition kit Quality Marks Parkfield specific PE kits Apply for variety of quality marks £1000 developed through OAA and KS1 fine/gross motor skill gap closed.
+Y5 additional dance enhanced pupils social and emotional development, Y3 Fitness improved, Y6 teamwork and communication developed through OAA and KS1 fine/gross motor skill gap closed.
 Gold School Games.
 Gold YST.
 Silver Pathway to Podium.
 Healthy Schools Award.
 Visits from Olympic athletes.
 Personal challenges in PE lessons are being completed at home as a family.
 House board is visible to all children to see healthy competition as part of everyday school life.
+Road Map to be designed and PE vision to be communicated to all stakeholders/website.
+Continue secondary school relationship about sporting talent.
+Free/Sponsored kit enabled funds to be allocated elsewhere.
+Purchase event/competition kit